da4all/da4all.github.io/_pages/toolkit.md

 ## Overview

-With the Data Advocacy for All toolkit, you have either [explore by the resources organized by literacy domain](../literacydomains/)—or you can organize them based upon the type of resource.
+With the Data Advocacy for All toolkit, you can either [explore by the resources organized by literacy domain](../literacydomains/)—or by the type of resource.

 ### Resource Types
 - **Terms:** Terms refer to concepts that are key to each subdomain along with brief definitions and identification of source.
 Most of the concepts are discussed in the subdomain’s open access readings.